JCSDA/jedi-docs/docs/using/building_and_running/config_content.rst

   * **name**: descriptive name, used in logs (required)
   * **obsdatain.obsfile**: input filename (this or **generate** section is required)
   * **obsdataout.obsfile**: output filename (optional)
-  * **simulated variables**: list of variables that need to be simulated by the observation operator and whose observed values are present in the input file (required, though may be an empty list).
+  * **observed variables**: list of variables to be processed using ufo filters whose observed values can be loaded from the input file (optional, may be an empty list if derived variables present).
+If not specified all ObsValue variables in the input are used to populate this list; if **channels** has been specified then this list is used for both the **observed variables** and **simulated variables**.
-  * **derived simulated variables**: list of variables that need to be simulated by the observation operator, but whose observed values cannot be loaded from the input file and need to be created by a filter (optional).
+  * **derived variables**: list of variables to be processed using ufo filters whose observed values cannot be loaded from the input file and need to be created by a filter (optional).
+  * **simulated variables**: list of variables that need to be simulated by the observation operator (required, though may be an empty list).

 Example: